-If you think you could be pregnant you should do a pregnancy test as soon as possible.
+If you think you may be pregnant, do a test as soon as possible.

-You can carry out a pregnancy test from the first day of a missed period.
+You can carry out a pregnancy test from the first day of a missed period or 21 days from the last unprotected sex.
 Tests that are done earlier than this may not be accurate.

 If the test is positive, this means you are pregnant.
 All pregnancy tests, when carried out correctly and at the right time, are reliable.
 This includes tests that you buy from the pharmacy or supermarket to do yourself.